 Yes, laurates of other prizes can be nominated for the VinFuture Prize if their work meets the criteria of the Prize.
 We do not set the limits on the previous winning prizes of nominees.
 Our criteria are different from those of other global prizes.

-No. For that situation, if your institution nominates a group of scientists within your institution, that will not be considered as self-nomination.
+No. In this situation, if your institution nominates a group of scientists within your institution, that will not be considered as self-nomination.

-22. Can I nominate a group, an institution or a company or it has to be an individual?
-Because discoveries from a company or an association may have a major impact on people.
+20. Can I nominate a group, an institution or a company or does it have to be an individual since discoveries from a company or an association may have a major impact on people?

 Even though you have an organization behind the research/invention, there is always a core group of people that help develop that solution.
-So, we focus more on the team of people and not the whole organization or company.
+As such, we focus more on the team of people and not the whole organization or company.

-23. Science is known very broadly.
+22. Science is defined very broadly.
 Could I nominate anthropologists and social scientists for the VinFuture Prizes?

 VinFuture Prize focuses on science, engineering, and technology.
 The fundamental focus of the research must be inventions related to science as in STEM.

-No, you don’t have to.
+No, you should not.
 If multiple people nominate the same person, that is even better, because this means his/her work is recognized by a number of people.